 Getting an education these days costs about as much as buying a Bentley.
 If you’re not Beyonce-rich (a category all in it’s own), then you will probably need student loans.
 You might even need more loans than the federal student loans the government will give to you.
 That just about guarantees you’ll have to turn to private student loans.

 While the government is comfortable giving money to teenagers without a co-signer, banks are businesses, and they will not guarantee you a loan.
 Most college students don’t have a credit history so they have no clue how responsible you are.
 About nine of ten students who use private student loans will do so with the help of a cosigner - but don't fret, there are options for those without one.

-But what happens if your parents have bad credit and don’t qualify as co-signers, or if you don’t want them to jeopardize their credit or put their house up as collateral?
-You, my friend, will be looking for student loans without cosigners.
+You, my friend, should be looking for student loans without cosigners.
 While some might say they’re as real as unicorns, I’m happy to tell you that they do actually exist.
 They are just rare and not easy to come by.